Departure and Re-entry Rules and Information

 Current students need these documents to re-enter the US:

 - Valid, unexpired visa (except for Canadian Citizens).
 Learn how to renew your visa.

 - Valid, unexpired passport.
 Always be sure your passport is valid for at least six months into the future.
 Depending on your country, you might be able to extend your passport here in the US.
 Or you might have to go home to do it.
 Get more details from the US Department of State.

 - I-20 or DS-2019 signed for travel by an IPS advisor within six months of your return date.

 - Dependent I-20’s or DS-2019’s and passports (if applicable).

-To renew your visa, complete and submit the online Travel Support Letter Request Form or complete, print, and return the Travel Support Letter Request Form to IPS.
+To renew your visa, complete and submit the online Travel Support Letter Request Form.
 We will let you know when your letter is ready.
 Normal processing time is at least two days.

 You Need to Know:

 - If you graduated and are in your grace period, and depart the US for any reason, such as a cruise, the grace period automatically ends.
 You cannot re-enter the US.

 - I-20s automatically expire for students with F-1 visas if they are outside the US for longer than five months—regardless of the date of the travel signature.
 You need to pay a new SEVIS fee and get a new I-20.